stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

 A message reaches blocking threshold at `v` when the number of `validators` making the statement plus (recursively) the number `innerSets` reaching blocking threshold exceeds `n-k`.
-(Blocking threshold is a local property that does not require a recursive check on other nodes like step #3 above.)
+(Blocking threshold depends only on the local nodes quorum slices and hence does not require a recursive check on other nodes like step #3 above.)

 As described in (#message-envelopes), every protocol message is paired with a cryptographic hash of the sender's `SCPQuorumSet` and digitally